-The chiller controller is mounted inside the chiller electrical panel.
+The chiller controller is mounted inside the chiller electrical panel, next to the low temperature thermostat.
 It controls the operation of the refrigeration system.

-This controller is pre-set at the factory to maintain the water in the reservoir at 10 °C (50 °F).
+This controller is preset at the factory to maintain the water in the reservoir at 10 °C (50 °F).
 The controller turns on the refrigeration system when the water temperature rises 2.8 °C (5 °F) above the setpoint.

-The controller settings should not need to be changed.
+NOTE: The controller settings should not need to be changed.